 What is fire blight?
-Fire blight is the most destructive bacterial disease affecting plants in the rose family, including apple, pear, crabapple, hawthorn, cotoneaster, mountain ash, quince, rose, pyracantha, and spirea.
-It can kill or disfigure a tree or shrub, depending on the susceptibility of the host and weather conditions.
+Fire blight is the most destructive bacterial disease affecting plants in the rose family, including apple, pear, crabapple, hawthorn, cotoneaster, mountain ash, quince, rose, firethorn (Pyracantha), and spirea.
+It can disfigure or kill a tree or shrub, depending on the susceptibility of the host and weather conditions.

 What does fire blight look like?
-Blossoms, leaves, twigs, and branches of plants affected by fire blight can turn dark brown to black, giving the appearance of having been scorched in a fire.
-The blighted blossoms and leaves tend to stay on the tree instead of falling.
-Current year’s twigs often wilt and bend approximately 180°, forming a “shepherd’s crook.”
-Cankers develop on branches and stems, and emit a sticky bacterial ooze.
+Blossoms, leaves, twigs, and branches of plants affected by fire blight can turn dark brown to black, giving them the appearance of having been scorched in a fire.
+Blighted blossoms and leaves tend to stay on the tree instead of falling.
+The current year’s twigs often wilt and bend approximately 180°, forming a “shepherd’s crook.”
+Cankers (sunken, discolored areas) form on branches and stems, and emit a sticky bacterial ooze.
 Sapwood under the bark around cankers can become reddish brown in color.
 Fruits can develop brown, sunken or shriveled areas that can be sticky.

 Where does fire blight come from?
-Fire blight is caused by the bacterium Erwinia amylovora, which overwinters on the margins of cankers and starts to multiply when temperatures rise in the spring.
+Fire blight is caused by the bacterium Erwinia amylovora, which overwinters on the margins of branch cankers and starts to multiply when temperatures rise in the spring.
 A bacterium-laden ooze seeps from cankers, and splashing rain and insects disperse this material.
 In particular, pollinators such as honeybees can feed on the ooze and then transport the fire blight bacterium to flowers as they collect pollen.
-The fire blight bacterium multiplies in blossoms and are carried to other plant parts where they penetrate through wounds and natural openings.
+The fire blight bacterium multiplies in blossoms and eventually can spread to other plant parts where it penetrates through wounds and natural openings.
 Once the bacterium enters a plant, it can spread rapidly through the plant’s water-conducting (vascular) system.

 How do I avoid problems with fire blight in the future?
-By far the most effective strategy is to choose plants with resistance to fire blight.
-Select a well-drained site with a soil pH of 5.5 to 6.5.
+By far the most effective strategy is to choose plants with fire blight resistance.
+Also, select a well-drained site with a soil pH of 5.5 to 6.5.
 Avoid applying high levels of nitrogen fertilizer, as this may stimulate new, succulent growth that is more prone to damage and thus infection.
-Consider treating with Bordeaux mixture (copper sulfate) before buds open can be effective in reducing the amount of bacteria present on branches.
+Consider treating with Bordeaux mixture (copper sulfate + lime) before buds open to reduce the level of the fire blight bacterium present on branches.
 Make one or two applications, with four days between applications.

 For more information on fire blight: See UW Bulletins A1616 (Apple, Pear, and Other Related Tree Disorder: Fire Blight), A3565 (Growing Apples in Wisconsin), and A2072 (Growing Pears in Wisconsin), all available at https://learningstore.extension.wisc.edu/, or contact your county Extension agent.

 References to pesticide products in this publication are for your convenience and are not an endorsement or criticism of one product over similar products.
 You are responsible for using pesticides according to the manufacturer’s current label directions.
 Follow directions exactly to protect the environment and people from pesticide exposure.
 Failure to do so violates the law.